idengyf/idengyf.github.io/README.md

 ### About Me

-I am a PhD student in Economics at Johns Hopkins University.
-Before, I worked at International Monetary Fund and The Brookings Institution as a researcher in macroecnomic issues.
-I graduated from Cornell University with a master degree and Renmin University of China with a bachelor degree in economics.
+I am an assistant professor in Economics at Zhejiang University of Finance & Economics.
+Before, I worked at Fudan University as a Postdoctoral Fellowship in macroecnomic issues.
+I graduated from East China Normal University with a doctor degree, Peking University with a master degree in economics, and Southwest Jiaotong University with a bachelor degree.